mvdh7/seawater_crm/README.md

     batches = [205, 206, 208]
     dic_certified = crm.loc[batches].dic
     alkalinity_certified = crm.loc[batches].alkalinity
-    # Nutrient, salinity, bottling date and flag columns are also available
 ```

+Nutrient, salinity, bottling date and flag columns are also available in the DataFrame, but the data in the nutrient columns are not yet complete.